Firice1269/Firic/README.md

 All functions built into Firic are defined in Lua.
 The following is the full list of them, each with a description of what they do:

-The `copy` function takes in one argument (which must be an array, dictionary, or string) and returns a copy of it.

-The `len` function takes in one argument (which must be an array or string) and returns its length.

 The `print` function takes in a variable number of arguments and prints all of them, separated by newlines.

 The `randint` function takes in two arguments (which must both be numbers), the first of which is optional (defaults to `1`), and returns a random integer between those two arguments (inclusive).